Kids Travel Journal Printable FREE

-If you’re getting ready to take a trip, then these easy to use free kids travel journal printables are the way to go.
+If you’re getting ready to take a family trip, then these easy to use free travel journal for kids are the way to go.

 Writing down the highlights of your travels is the best way to relive your time away.
 Photos and videos are brilliant at capturing the moment, but it’s the stories that go with these images that bring your stories to life for years to come.
 This is especially the case for kids, who may forget a lot of the details without some good prompts.

-The tough thing with kids is that most of them don’t want to spend every night of their vacation writing down what happened during the day in their travel journal.
-Every time we have taken a trip with the kids, I have always bought my boys a kids travel journal, and they are usually pretty good writing in it for about a week.
+The tough thing with kids is that most of them don’t want to spend every night of their vacation writing down what happened during the day in their kids’ travel journal.
+Every time we’ve taken a trip with the kids, I’ve always bought my boys a kids travel diary, and they are usually pretty good writing in it for about a week.
 After that, it becomes a chore and a battle I’ve learned is not worth the trauma!

-So this got me thinking, what would be the perfect way to capture little kids and reluctant older writers’ memories, without wasting money on buying kids travel journals every trip?
-Free printable journal pages of course!
+So this got me thinking about travel journal ideas.
+What would be the perfect way to capture little kids and reluctant older writers’ memories, without wasting money on buying kids travel journals every trip?
+A free printable travel journal for kids of course!

-(Download contains My First Overseas Trip and My Amazing Overseas Trip PLUS My First Road Trip and My Road Trip – UK & US English versions)
+Your download contains My First Overseas Trip and My Amazing Overseas Trip PLUS My First Road Trip and My Road Trip – UK & US English versions.

-Now we’ve kept these kids travel journal printables to one page each, with all the essential questions on them.
+Now we’ve kept these kids travel journals to one page each, with all the essential questions on them.
 You can print them out and write in your favourite pens or pencils, stick some photos down the bottom and you’re nearly all done.
-It’s up to you now, whether you want to print out one for each trip you take and keep them in a folder, laminate them or even frame your kids’ travel journal.
+It’s up to you now, whether you want to keep your travel journal printable from each trip in a folder, laminate them, or even frame your kids’ travel journal.

 P.S.
-You might be wondering why I’ve given you UK and US English versions of these journal printables.
+You might be wondering why I’ve given you UK and US English versions of these kids travel journals.
 The reason is that I believe children should learn to spell the way it is recognised in your country.
 Coming from Australia, I find that so many resources for kids are only in US English which makes it hard for kids learning to spell and write.